boonaki/nasaAPODapp/README.md

 **Tech used:** HTML, CSS, JavaScript, Node, Express

 The app gives the ability to choose a date, and display the corresponding NASA Astronomy Picture of the Day, along with a title and written explanation of the photo.
-The server is where the API calls are made and are then sent to the front-end.
+The server is set up to make API calls and the relevant information is then sent to the front-end.
 The main JS file is set up to read and display the data being sent by the server.

 ## Optimizations